Sylius/PlusInformationCenter/UPGRADE.md

    * `src/Resources/views/Shipment/_breadcrumb.html.twig` has been moved to `src/Resources/views/Shipment/Header/_breadcrumb.html.twig`
    * `src/Resources/views/Shipment/_headerTitle.html.twig` has been moved to `src/Resources/views/Shipment/Header/_headerTitle.html.twig`
    * `src/Resources/views/Shipment/_header.html.twig` has been moved to `src/Resources/views/Shipment/Header/_header.html.twig`

+4. The following templates have been removed in favour of using Sylius template events:
+    - src/Resources/templates/bundles/SyliusRefundPlugin/_header.html.twig
+    - src/Resources/templates/bundles/SyliusRefundPlugin/_unitInput.html.twig
+    - src/Resources/templates/bundles/SyliusRefundPlugin/orderRefunds.html.twig

+   You need to remove it from your side and if you already override some of these templates you can refactor it to use events or keep overriding it this way.

 # UPGRADE FROM 1.0.0-BETA.1 to 1.0.0-BETA.2